Carinawei97/MAGIC-screen-to-cyst-nematodes/README.md

-Scripts for PhD Thesis: [AI-powered holistic and dynamic plant-pathology to deliver new sources of resistance]
+Scripts for the manuscript: [AI-powered holistic and dynamic plant-pathology to deliver new sources of resistance]

-Welcome to the repository for the scripts used in my PhD thesis, ”[AI-powered holistic and dynamic plant-pathology to deliver new sources of resistance]”.
-This repository contains code written in Python and R for various tasks, including controlling an imaging tower, working with QR codes, statistical modeling using the BLUES model, and data visualization.
+Welcome to the repository for the scripts used in our manuscript, ”[AI-powered holistic and dynamic plant-pathology to deliver new sources of resistance]”.
+This repository contains code written in Python and R for various tasks, including controlling an imaging tower, working with QR codes, deep-learning model Fast-nema for nematode capture ,statistical modeling using the BLUES model, and data visualisation.

 Table of Contents